 The American Express Qantas Business Rewards Card will provide you with a monthly account statement that separately lists each cardholder’s transactions under various expense headings, as well as consolidating the expense types for the entire account and isolating GST.
 Up to six months’ historical data can be accessed online, and results can be downloaded to Quicken, MYOB and Excel for greater management flexibility.
 The BAS and year-end tax returns will still be a headache, but a more manageable one.

 Additionally, you can arrange to receive instant alerts by SMS to monitor the account balance, advise payment due dates and confirm receipt of payments.
-And if you use your card with Apple Pay, it becomes a speedy, convenient digital wallet.
+And if you use your card with Apple Pay, Samsung Pay or Google Pay, your smartphone or other mobile device becomes a speedy, convenient digital wallet.